Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: The exceptional quantum subgroups

 \subsection{Lie theoretic background and notation}

 Let $\fg$ be a simple Lie algebra over $\bbC$.
 See \cite{Kac} for the basic theory of the affine Lie algebra $\fg^{(1)}$, which underlies much of the following material.
-The level $k$ highest weights of $\fg^{(1)}$ (which parametrise up to equivalence the simple objects in the modular fusion category $\cC(\fg,\ka)$, and equivalently the simple modules of the VOA $\cV(\fg,k)$) form the set
+The level $k$ highest weights of $\fg^{(1)}$ (which parametrise up to equivalence the simple objects in the MFC $\cC(\fg,k)$, and equivalently the simple modules of the VOA $\cV(\fg,k)$) form the set